MykhayloHnatyuk/sdk-plugins/sdk-titanium/mobile/ios/documentation/index.md

 View the [Using Titanium Modules](http://docs.appcelerator.com/titanium/latest/#!/guide/Using_Titanium_Modules) document for instructions on getting started with using this module in your application.

-The Android module zip is located at `mobile/android/dist`.

-The iOS module zip is located at `mobile/ios`.
+The iOS and Android module zip files are located at `dist`.

 ## Accessing the MobileAppTracker Module